jonasbrenk/build_profiler/README.md

 ## Example Project

-To demonstrate the build profiler, there is a simple C project with a Makefile that includes intentional pauses.
+To demonstrate the build profiler, there is a simple C project with a Makefile that can be used to test functionality.

 **Project Structure:**